Allison Kierman Working on Estate Planning Documents

 One of the most important and relatively easy things you can do is to select a medical agent and set up your advance healthcare directive.

-As the coronavirus continues to disrupt daily life and leave Americans uncertain of the future, you don’t have to feel helpless during this pandemic.
-In fact, now is a great time to be proactive and plan ahead should you or a loved one fall ill.
+It is important to be proactive and plan ahead should you or a loved one fall ill.
 One of the most important and relatively easy things you can do is to select a medical agent and set up your advance healthcare directive.

 What Is a Medical Agent?